 The 5 Most Enjoyable Renditions of Les Misérables "The Confrontation"

-We argued in one of our July newsletters (sign up here for weekly exclusive commentaries) that “The Confrontation” is an example of a Broadway song that should be mass-marketed more due to the intrinsic fun anyone can have listening and performing it.
+“The Confrontation” is an example of a Broadway song that should be mass-marketed more due to the intrinsic fun anyone can have listening to and performing it.

-We would love to see great singers from all genres of music take this song on, and we think any Broadway theatre running Les Misérables should be funding these efforts to promote their show.
+We would love to see great singers from all genres of music take this song on (much like we’re finally starting to see different singers take on Defying Gravity).
+We think any Broadway theatre running Les Misérables should be funding these efforts to promote their show.

-Maybe it’s just us, but, based on some of the examples we list below, we don’t think renditions of “The Confrontation” should be limited to singers.
-One of the great things about “The Confrontation” is it lets the singer’s personality come out during the performance, so it’s always at least interesting for the first stanza.
+One of the great things about “The Confrontation” is that, when sung casually for pure entertainment purposes, it lets the singer’s personality come out during the performance, so it’s always at least interesting for the first stanza.

-We combed through YouTube to find the 5 most enjoyable performances of “The Confrontation” we could find.
-Please note, these are the “most fun” performances, not “the best”.
-If you want the best versions, you’re best off googling various televised professional performances of the show (and by all means. it’s worth it, especially this rendition!).
+We combed through YouTube to find the 5 most enjoyable performances of “The Confrontation.”
+Please note that these are the “most fun” performances, not “the best.”
+If you want the best versions, you’re best off googling various televised professional performances of the show (and by all means, it’s worth it, especially this rendition!).

 “The Confrontation” is a great song, but also a fun one, and there are several fun versions out there that will have you giggling as much as the performers.